magnus-haw/arcjetCV/README.md

 ## Citing

-If you use arcjetCV in your research, please use the following BibTeX entries to cite it:
+If you use arcjetCV in your research, please use the following BibTeX entry to cite [our paper](https://arxiv.org/abs/2404.11492):

 ```BibTeX
 @article{arcjetCV,